 Far too often we see advertisements that feel as sterile as an operating room.
 Your practice and your team have personality and amazing things to offer.
 Don’t be afraid to show them off!
 Adding in that your practice is in a great school district, for instance, or is near some beautiful beaches is always welcome and helps give the ad some flair.

 How much information should I put in a listing? 🤔

 As an employee (or owner) of a practice you will have plenty of love and excitement for your business and the area where you live.
 Being able to highlight great cultural benefits of the area helps you to stand out, but keep it balanced by information about the role.
 For every fun fact make sure you have another one or two pieces of information about the job.

 Don't worry!
 We created this template to make it easier for hiring ODs by constructing the perfect listing!
-Download it for free by scrolling to the bottom of the page! 📒
+Download it for free! 📒

 What else can I do to make my advertisement stand out? 🚀